• About

 roasted butternut squash pasta recipe.

 It's that time of year for fall flavors!
-Butternut squash is a winter squash that tastes similar to a sweet potato but less starchy.
+Butternut squash is a winter squash that tastes similar to a sweet potato but is less starchy.
 The easy way to roast butternut squash is halved, but you can also roast it cubed.

 This creamy butternut sauce is finger-licking good!
 It's the perfect way to prepare butternut squash and sneak some vegetable servings for unsuspecting family members.
 This delicious pasta dish is a great weeknight meal paired with some grilled chicken or shredded rotisserie chicken.